Wi-Fi 4/5/6 (802.11 n/ac/ad/ax)|

 R7800 (AC2600) Nighthawk X4S

-Problem: Wifi spectrum is a shared resource.
-Any number of access points can share the
+Problem: Wifi spectrum is a limited, shared resource.
+Any number of access points

 SAME wifi spectrum.
 But because wifi use has exploded over the last few years

-the wifi spectrum is overcrowded.
-And when combined with ISP internet speeds now often
+the wifi spectrum is way overcrowded.
+And when combined with ISP Internet speeds

 Solution: The industry solution is a rapid move from the old